Background pattern

 General Instructions

-• For reconstitution, use only the reconstitution equipment supplied.
+• For reconstitution, use only the reconstitution equipment provided.

-• Check the expiration date and ensure that Prothromplex Total powder and Sterile Water for Injection (vehicle) are at room temperature before preparation.
-Do not use after the expiration date indicated on the labels and the container.
+• Check the expiration date and ensure that Prothromplex Total powder and water for injectables (solvent) are at room temperature before preparation.
+Do not use after the expiration date indicated on the labels and container.

-• Use aseptic technique (cleaning conditions and low bacterial content) and a flat work surface during the reconstitution procedure.
-Wash hands and put on clean examination gloves (the use of gloves is optional).
+• Use an aseptic technique (clean and low-germ conditions) and a flat work surface during the reconstitution procedure.
+Wash your hands and put on clean examination gloves (glove use is optional).

-• Warm the vial without opening that contains the vehicle (sterile water for injection) to room temperature or body temperature (maximum 37°C).
+• Warm the unopened vial containing the solvent (sterile water for injections) to room temperature or body temperature (maximum 37°C).

 • Prothromplex Total should only be reconstituted immediately before administration.
 The solution is transparent or slightly opalescent.
-Do not use cloudy or particulate solutions.
+Do not use cloudy solutions or those containing deposits.

 Instructions for Reconstitution of Powder for Injectable Solution: